Grade 5 Reading Study

 Possible Essay Questions:

 1a.
-Explain why Americans moved West in the years following the Civil War.
+Explain why Americans moved West in the years following the

 1b.
 What led to the cattle boom in the West?